nikhi3632/AdvOS/A1_BootROM_and_Bootloader/README.md

-# CSE 536: Assignment - A Tale of a Boot ROM and a Bootloader
+# Assignment - A Tale of a Boot ROM and a Bootloader

-Please refer to the assignment handout posted on Canvas for a list of tasks.

 ### A. Installing xv6 pre-requisites (OPTIONAL)